Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 3. Take your swimming pool to the edge

-Infinity-style pools blur the lines between the water and the landscape and are ideal for a contemporary garden with a panoramic view.
+Infinity-style pools blur the lines between the water and the landscape and are ideal for a contemporary yard with a panoramic view.

 ‘For a classic home, choose a conventional pool and frame the views so they can be enjoyed while swimming,’ says Janine Pattison.